 Our PPIEP principles include the following:

-- patients have a moral right to be involved in decisions that may substantially affect their health and lives
+- patients have a right to be involved in decisions that may substantially affect their health and lives

 Below is the NIHR definition of the ways people get involved in research: